 Generally, we find that the easiest people to get along with are those who reflect aspects of ourselves that we feel comfortable with and accept -- reflections of our primary selves, or complementary energies that we appreciate.
 These are usually people who we consciously seek out or are drawn to in everyday friendship.
 If you are primarily a physically active person who loves sports, you may feel most comfortable with people who are similarly athletic.
 On the other hand, you may also enjoy a relationship with a friend who is somewhat more intellectual and less physical than you because it stretches your mind in a way that you accept and enjoy -- it stimulates a less-developed aspect of you in a way that is comfortable and non-confrontational.
 Your friend is reflecting your intellectual self, and you may be reflecting his or her physical or athletic self.
 In this case, you are both comfortable with the reflections you are receiving, so the relationship is a harmonious one.

 The Path of Transformation: How Healing Ourselves Can Change the World

 by Shakti Gawain.

 About The Author

-SHAKTI GAWAIN is an internationally renowned leader in the human potential movement.
-Her many bestselling books, including Creative Visualization, Living in the Light, and Creating True Prosperity, have sold more than six million copies in thirty languages world.
-She leads workshops internationally and has facilitated thousands of individuals in developing greater balance and wholeness in their lives.
-For more info, visit her website at http://www.shaktigawain.com.
+Shakti Gawain is a pioneer in the field of personal growth and consciousness.
+Her many bestselling books, including including Creative Visualization, Living in the Light, Creating True Prosperity, The Path of Transformation, and The Four Levels of Healing, have sold more than ten million copies in thirty languages worldwide.
+She is the co-founder, with Marc Allen, of New World Library Publishing Company.
+For more than twenty-five years, Shakti has led workshops internationally, and has facilitated thousands of individuals in developing greater awareness, balance, and wholeness in their lives.
+For more info, visit her website at www.shaktigawain.com.